intesers/WWE-Championship-Victories-Over-The-Years-/README.md

 # WWE-Championship-Victories-Over-The-Years-
-This is an excel dashboard that visualizes all the championship victories and reigns in the World Wrestling Entertainment over the years.
-I did this simple project to practice my excel skills, The dataset is collected from Kaggle.
+This is an Excel dashboard that visualizes all the championship victories and reigns in the World Wrestling Entertainment over the years.
+I did this simple project to practice my Excel skills, The dataset is collected from Kaggle.